7 Best Tube Amplifiers – The Vintage Sound That Never Gets Old

 Check out the full review of the Bugera V5 Infinium for all the details.

 Hang around with a bunch of guitar enthusiasts and it won’t take long before you hear the word ‘tube’.
-Because tube amps are seen as the holy grail of amplifiers, delivering the creamy, fluid tones that guitarists crave.
+This is because tube amps are seen as the pinnacle of amplifiers, delivering the creamy, fluid tones that guitarists crave.